 Subsequently, the judge reads out the issued penalties in a separate session called the sentencing hearing.
 In the meantime, you remain in custody until the sentencing hearing is concluded.
 You should note that the judge has the discretion to enhance or reduce your sentence, depending on aggravating or mitigating factors present in your case.
 Thus, learning of the factors that could worsen the case outcome is important to help you prepare for the oncoming hearing.

 Aggravating Factors Leading to Additional Penalties

-Most criminal offenses involve aggravating factors that lead to serious effects for the victim.
-Consequently, your penalties will also worsen for committing the crime in an aggravated form compared to the regular elements.
+Most criminal offenses involve aggravating factors that lead to serious consequences for the victim.
+Subsequently, your penalties will also worsen for committing the crime in an aggravated form compared to the regular elements.
 The following are common aggravating factors in committing lewd acts with a minor:

 You Used Force and It Resulted in Injuries